-Description: Specifies whether the dial-in connection is cleared when an interactive Telnet, Rlogin, or TCP session terminates.
+Description: This specifies whether the dial-in connection is cleared when an interactive Telnet, Rlogin, or TCP session terminates.
 If set to No, the user is returned to the terminal server menu when the Telnet, Rlogin, or TCP session terminates.